PointmanDev/WePay.NET/README.md

 Structure
 =================
-The root namespace is `WePay` and this library namespacing structure try to follow the API reference (https://developer.wepay.com/api/) as closely as possible.
+The root namespace is `WePay` and this library namespacing structure tries to follow the API reference (https://developer.wepay.com/api/) as closely as possible.

 Each WePay API endpoint is given its own namespace (e.g. `User`, `Account`, `Checkout`, `CreditCard` etc.).
 Each namespace will generally follow the structure below,
   * `WePay.<API>.Common`